 Backup and restore

 Again, communication is vital.
-It should be at the heart of how CIOs, CTOs, CSOs and their support organisations work together over the coming months.
-And this communication should have its foundation in agreed measures and management information, to minimise confusion and different interpretations of progress.
-Clear management information will also help make prioritisation calls easier and more objective.
+It should be at the heart of how CIOs, CTOs, CSOs and their support organizations work together.
+And this communication should have its foundation in agreed measures and management information, to minimize confusion and different interpretations of progress.
+Clear management information will also help make prioritization calls easier and more objective.
 If this information is jointly agreed between parties, it will be even more powerful.

-We’re in uncharted waters – and companies have moved mountains to enable their workforces to work remotely in huge numbers, as have the organisations that support them.
-However, while no one can predict how long this new normal will last, it’s clear that work needs to continue to assure the longevity of IT services provision to global workforces.
+Companies must move mountains during a black swan event to enable their workforces to work remotely in huge numbers, as have the organizations that support them.
+It’s clear that work must continue to assure the longevity of IT services provision to global workforces.